One of the best ways to improve your sketching skills quickly is by practising a variety of drawing exercises.

 To do a gesture drawing, start by looking at your reference and try to identify the main shapes and forms.
 Once you have an understanding of the subject, start drawing with quick, fluid strokes.
 The aim is to capture the essence of the subject, rather than drawing every detail.
 First, draw in lines for the angle of the shoulders, the waist and the line of action, which acts as a spine for the drawing and shows how the figure is balanced.

 This drawing exercise is great for improving your drawing skills as it will make you think about the forms and shapes of the subject, without getting bogged down in details.
-By capturing the posture of a subject accurately, it can gesture drawings are an exercise in creating more dynamic, lively looking drawings; these skills will transfer to future portrait pieces.
+Gesture drawings are an exercise in creating more dynamic, lively looking drawings; these skills will transfer to future portrait pieces.
 Gesture drawing is also a fantastic way to loosen up before starting a more detailed drawing.

 A negative space drawing involves drawing the silhouette contours of a subject and filling in the values of the background around it.
 Start with outlining the basic shape, that contains no details and fill around the edges with the background tones.